-New understanding can lead to srategies for dealing with neurodegenerative diseasesDecember 6th, 2012 in Medical research
+New understanding can lead to srategies for dealing with neurodegenerative diseasesDecember 6, 2012 in Medicine & Health / Medical research

 A new understanding of what takes place on the cellular level during the development of neurodegenerative diseases, such as Parkinson's, Alzheimer's, ALS and Huntington's diseases, offers promise towards possible new strategies for combating such diseases, say Hebrew University of Jerusalem researchers.

 Neurodegenerative conditions result from an impairment of motor function or cognitive function or both.
 This impairment results from degeneration in the particular area of the brain responsible for those functions.

 Although these neurodegenerative diseases have been functionally linked to toxic protein aggregation (deposits), there is much that is unknown about the mechanism through which aggregation causes toxicity and death at the cellular level.
 Inclusion bodies – structures comprised of pathogenic protein aggregates—have long been seen as a hallmark of disease, but the relationship between inclusions and disease has remained somewhat mysterious.